Succeed in Social Media Marketing

 This specialized online marketing degree program consists of 4 concentration courses:

-- Social Media Marketing and Strategy
+- Social Media Marketing Strategy

 - Social Media Campaign